 Poenskop, Black steenbras, Poensie, Swart steenbras, John cracker, black mussel cracker

-Black musselcrackers are found along the South African coast from Western Cape to KwaZulu-Natal.
+Black musselcracker are found along the South African coast from Western Cape to KwaZulu-Natal.
 Management for the sector is considered partly effective.
-The sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions for fishing black musselcracker such as bag limits (1 pp/pd) and minimum size limits (50 cm).
-There is some concern over the impact of the continuously growing recreational sector as well as uncertainties surrounding the allocation of small-scale fishing rights.
+In South Africa, this sector is principally managed through a total allowable effort (TAE) limitation and species-specific minimum size (50 cm TL) and bag (1 pp/pd) limits.
+There is concern over the impact of the continuously growing recreational sector as well as uncertainties surrounding the allocation of small-scale fishing rights.
 Some steps have been taken to implement an ecosystems approach to fisheries (EAF) management including the recent addition of 21 new Marine Protected Areas which are likely to provide additional protection to several linefish species.